f-mohammadi/Stitching/README.md

 # FRMIS: Fast and Robust Microscopic Image Stitching

 FRMIS is a fast and robust automatic stitching algorithm to generate a consistent whole-slide image.
 This algorithm utilizes dominant SURF features from a small part of the overlapping region to achieve pairwise registration and consider the number of matched features in the global alignment.

-This repository contains source code.
-All codes were implemented using Matlab.

-FRMIS is designed to stitch 2D images from different image modalities, including bright-field, phase-contrast, and fluorescence.
+It implements global alignment algorithms such as Minimum Spanning Tree (MST) and Shortest Path Spanning Tree (SPT) for aligning the images.
+FRMIS is designed to stitch 2D microscopic images from different image modalities, including bright-field, phase-contrast, and fluorescence.

 ## Usage